solowon27/code-quiz/README.md

 # 04 Web APIs: Quiz game challenge
 # by Solomon Tegegne (solo) with University of Utah Coding Bootcamp
-# 05-08-2023
+# 05-08-2023, Utah, USA
 ## Quiz Game
 ## Usage
-To use this game, simply download the files and open the index.html file in your web browser.
-The game will automatically start when the page loads.
+To use this quiz game, simply click the "Start Quiz" button.
+You will be presented with a series of multiple-choice questions.
+Select the answer that you think is correct.
+If you are correct, you will earn 25 points.
+If you are incorrect, you will lose 10 seconds from the timer.
+The game ends when you have answered all the questions or when the timer reaches 0.
+You will be prompted to enter your name and your score will be displayed along with your grade.

 ## Description
 This is a simple quiz game built with HTML, CSS and JavaScript.
 The game presents the user with a series of multiple-choice questions and awards points for correct answers.
 The game ends after the user has answered a predetermined number of questions or after a set amount of time has elapsed.